Last Updated on August 9, 2023

 It’s been years since I started following the writing and recipes of David Lebovitz, a pastry chef and bestselling author of cookbooks and memoirs such as The Sweet Life in Paris, My Paris Kitchen, and Ready for Dessert: My Best Recipes.
 David most recently published a book called Drinking French, compiling recipes for traditional Gallic tipples alongside inventive cocktails—many using spirits that are being enthusiastically taken back up by a new generation of bartenders.

-I caught up with David recently over video, glimpsing his Paris-based kitchen and handsome cookware in the (grainy) background.
-We covered a lot of terrain in just over an hour: the inspiration behind his latest book, what life’s like in in Paris amid the Covid crisis, projects that are keeping him busy, the joy and confusion of navigating French culture, and how he fell in love with the art of pastry-making as a young cook in California.
+I caught up with David in 2021 over video, glimpsing his Paris-based kitchen and handsome cookware in the (grainy) background.
+We covered a lot of terrain in just over an hour: the inspiration behind his latest book, what life was like in in Paris amid the Covid crisis, projects that are keeping him busy, the joy and confusion of navigating French culture, and how he fell in love with the art of pastry-making as a young cook in California.

 What follows is an edited version of our (delightfully) meandering conversation.
 I couldn’t bring myself to cut much of it, so settled on leaving it long and peripatetic.
 Since you may prefer to skim by topic, I recommend using the table of contents below to browse to sections of particular interest.